 - Rinse the siding with a garden hose equipped with a spray nozzle, and allow it to dry.

-- Apply two coats of a high quality acrylic latex paint, allowing drying time between coats.
+- Apply two coats of high-quality acrylic latex paint, allowing drying time between coats.

 Watch this video to find out more.